carpentries-incubator/high-dimensional-analysis-in-python/_episodes/03-Regression-Intro.md

 > ## Determine which single variable is most predictive of housing prices
-> Given a high-dimensional dataset, one potential direciton of inquiry is to ask — which single variable is most predictive of sales price?
+> Given a high-dimensional dataset, one potential direction of inquiry is to ask — which single variable is most predictive of sales price?
 >
 > > ## Solution
 > >